johnwalicki/TI-SimpleLink-Workshop/part1/QUICKSTART.md

 ![Terminal - Quickstart](/screenshots/TERM-quickstart-json.png)

-- Note the 'client id' of the board (comprised of it's MAC address) shown in the console view.
+- Note the 'client id' of the board (based on a generic mylaunchpad name + MAC address) shown in the console view.
 The 'device id' is the highlighted part of the client id.

 ![Terminal - Quickstart](/screenshots/TERM-quickstart-id.png)

 - Connect to [Watson IoT Quickstart](https://quickstart.internetofthings.ibmcloud.com/#/) and enter the device id and observe data from the board.
 Press the SW2 button a few times and observe the button state toggling!

 ![Terminal - Quickstart](/screenshots/QS-buttontoggle.png)

+**Congratulations** - Your TI SimpleLink MCU is sending sensor data to Quickstart Watson IoT Platform.

+Continue to the next step - [](part2/CREATEIOTP.md)
+***

 *Quick links :*
 [Home](/README.md) - [Unbox your SimpleLink CC3235SF LaunchPad](UNBOX.md) - [Code Composer Studio](CCSIDE.md) - [Sensor Data](SENSORDATA.md) - [**Send Data to QuickStart**](QUICKSTART.md)